-Battery backup systems can be a great option for people looking for insurance against power outages.
+Battery backup systems can be a great option for people looking for insurance against power outages in South Carolina.
 Add solar panels into the mix to recharge your batteries and you could have the fix for the power outage blues.
 However, before you prescribe a battery backup system to cure your ills, it is vitally important that you have an accurate diagnosis of the problem you want to solve.

 In many ways, solar power and battery backup represent a reliable form of protection against the unforeseen power outage.
 A battery backup system operates in much the same way as an uninterrupted power supply for your home computer.
 The electrical equipment and appliances on your backup won’t even flicker and you wouldn’t even have to reset your alarm clock.